Requirements for the admission to the study programme are:

 - Knowledge in human biology, animal and plant physiology, genetics, cell biology, microbiology, ecology, biochemistry, bioinformatics

-In this step, you can reach a total of 50 points.
+In this phase, you can reach a total of 50 points.

-The points you receive in assessment step 2 (up to 25 points) and 3 (up to 50 points) are summed up.
+The points you receive in assessment phase 2 (up to 25 points) and 3 (up to 50 points) are summed up.
 If you have received

 - 55 points or more, you will directly get an official confirmation of the successful completion of the aptitude test.